ZacharyGeurts/AMOURANTHRTX/README.md

 It may have been confusing to anyone unfamiliar with Open Source.

 TLDNR!
 God Bless, my ADHD buddy.
 Pre Alpha.
-Short files est. 3 days of gametime. - Mug Branch.
+Short files est. 3 days of gametime. - Mug in Plastic Beach branch.
-All components work or have worked but together is a problem.
+Elon made a robot than can get all RTX news and together we boiled it down to 100% and everyone by design owns the key to the invisible system.
 Not many files to look through but they are smart as Grok.
 My advice, start in the /src/engine/GLOBAL folder and see how few files.
 You can ask Grok about them.
 SECURE.
 I can not tell if you pirated my code by looking at the binary.
-Built on the backs of giants.
+Built on the backs of ALL THE giants.
+(logging might bring a smile)
 Hackers.
 Nothing inside here.
 Commercial, switch your build from debug to release.
 StoneKey.hpp should be global singleton's to the other hpp department store.